shanep/shanep.github.io/parts/setup-gh-cli.md

 ## Submitting

 Log into canvas and submit a screen shot showing that you have completed the assignment.
-An example is shown below.
+An example is shown below. **NOTE:** Your screen shot may look slightly different depending on the Operating System so don't worry if it doe not match exactly.

 ![gh cli](/images/gh-cli-submit.png)